evoleaps/help-evoleaps-com/docs/SmartImport/index.md

-# About the app
+# **About the Excel Smart Import app**

 &nbsp;

-This app streamlines the process of importing data from Microsoft Excel into the General Journal, requiring no setup or predefined templates.
-With advanced AI-driven recognition, the app intelligently matches Excel columns to journal fields based on their names, even if they don't align perfectly.
-The AI technology ensures seamless identification of the correct columns, eliminating the need for manual adjustments or precise naming conventions.
-Simply upload your Excel file, and the app automatically detects and matches the relevant columns, ensuring accuracy and saving valuable time.
-With its advanced capabilities, the app simplifies data management, allowing users to focus on their core tasks without interruptions.
+This app simplifies and accelerates the process of importing data from Microsoft Excel into the General Journal in Dynamics 365 Business Central — no predefined templates or manual setup required.

+Powered by advanced AI recognition, the app intelligently maps Excel columns to journal fields based on their names — even when the labels aren’t an exact match.
+It automatically identifies and aligns the correct fields, reducing manual effort and minimizing the risk of errors.

+Simply upload your Excel file, and the app handles the rest:
+✔️ Detects relevant columns
+✔️ Matches them to the appropriate journal fields
+✔️ Ensures data accuracy and consistency

+&nbsp;

+### Supported Journals and Entities

+The app supports a wide range of journals and record types, including:

+- **General Journals**
+- **Cash Receipt Journals**
+- **Fixed Asset Journals**
+- **Payment Journals**
+- **Purchase Journals**
+- **Sales Journals**
+- **Recurring Journals**
+- **Item Journals**
+- **Resource Journals**

+As well as master data imports for:

+- **Customers**
+- **Vendors**
+- **Employees**
+- **Fixed Assets**

+This broad support makes the app ideal for a variety of business scenarios — from accounting to operations.

 &nbsp;
 &nbsp;

 ![Excel import](Assets/ImportExcel.png)